taikatta/Mileston4-EggSellNT/README.md

 * Originally when the user clicked on `Add` button next to a product without adding a quantity, nothing happened, as it was considered as 0, quantity needed to be added first.
 I changed this, because I assumed that it was more user friendly to consider quantity = 1, saving extra clicking for the user.

+* The Checkout button is disabled iff there is nothing in the cart.

 #### Functionality Test

 | Nr | Test          | Action | Before image  | After image  | Test result |